namkwa/dices_jdr/README.md

 register [glyphs] [dice_name] {type(default is permanent)} : creates a new dice

-roll : rolls all permanent dices

-roll [dice_name] : rolls the dice with that name, if the dice is unique it will be deleted, and if it is rest it will not be usable before the next rest
+roll [dice_name] : rolls the dice with that name, if the dice is unique it will be deleted, and if it is rest it will not be usable before the next rest, also rolls all permanent dices

 lock [dice_name] : locks the specified dice with his last value